svlad-90/DLT-Message-Analyzer/md/installation_guide/installation_guide.md

 >
 > Currently plugin can be built against the v2.20.1 release.
 >
-> The build under the v2.20.0 is also supported.
+> The build under the v2.20.1 is also supported.
 >
-> The build under the v2.19.0 is also supported in the compatibility mode.
+> The build under the v2.19.0 is also supported.
+But you will need to use the compatibility mode.
 Such option is described below.
-Search for PLUGIN_INTERFACE_VERSION.
+Search for the "PLUGIN_INTERFACE_VERSION" keyword.
 >
-> So, be sure, that you've checked out the compatible base-line.
+> Be sure, that you've checked out the compatible base-line and used needed options.

 ----